-The CSE recommends adapted physical education for students whose disabilities preclude them from participating in general education Physical Education classes.
+The CSE recommends modified physical education for students who require modifications to the general education Physical Education classes.

 TECHNOLOGY EDUCATION

-Mrs. Joyce Barry, Chairperson
+Dr. Joyce Barry, Chairperson

 Science, Research & Technology, K-12

 jbarry@pobschools.org 516-434-3191

-TECHNOLOGY Grade 7 Tech 7 Gråde 8 Tech 8 Suggested Grade Design & Drawing for Architectural Video Production I Computer Repair I 9th Production Drawing I $\mathbf{10}^{th}$ Computer Repair II Architectural Video Production II Robotics Drawing II OR Modern 11th College College Video Manufacturing Production Architectural Drawing College Engineering Careers in Engineering Aeronautics 12^{th} Prerequisite=Robotics or Algebra II

-^{1/2} credit 1 credit
+1 Credit

-ARCHITECTURAL DESIGN & DRAWING I COURSE #: 609 CREDIT: 1⁄2
+ARCHITECTURE I COURSE #: 609

+CREDIT: 1

 COURSE DESCRIPTION: This course focuses on the design aspect of Architectural Drawing.

 Students taking this course will explore various types of residential construction.
 They will learn principles of design, aesthetics, and environmental influences as related to residential construction and design.
 Students will draw scaled floor plans; create coordinating mood boards to include textures, color, and visual elements representing various styles; sketch interior and exterior elevation drawings; hand-draw scaled structural walls designed to code for residential homes.
 Their culminating projects will be to create a scaled, single story home to include plexiglass walls showcasing a floor plan demonstrating optimal traffic flow within the space.
 Students will also build a section model of a residential home representing proper framing, foundation, and roofing construction.
 In addition, a scaled section of a shed will be constructed by students including footings and foundation, wall framing, flooring and roofing.
 Students will be introduced to CAD programs such as Autodesk Revit.

 PREREQUISITE: None

-ASSESSMENTS UTILIZED: Projects - floor plans and elevation drawings; structure models; architectural

-aesthetic mood boards.
+ASSESSMENTS UTILIZED: Projects - floor plans and elevation drawings; structure models; architectural aesthetic mood boards.

 SUMMER ASSIGNMENT: None

 HOMEWORK: Homework will be assigned and checked on a regular basis.

-COURSE #: 609-2
+ARCHITECTURE II COURSE #: 609-2 CREDIT: 1

-CREDIT: 1/2

-ARCHITECTURAL DRAWING II

 COURSE DESCRIPTION:

 Students taking this course will explore current design trends for both residential and commercial construction to include environmentally conscious and sustainable (green) construction and materials.
 This course will focus on creating a foundation for technical issues of structures as it relates to construction methods.
 They will develop an understanding of building materials and assemblies and their characteristics, impacts, and performance.
 Topics covered include building performance and aesthetics, environmental systems (heating, cooling, daylighting, and acoustics), and basic principles of construction.
 Students will also develop an understanding of the financial implications of building components and systems.
 The culminating project will be a scaled model home designed to demonstrate their understanding of materials and systems of construction within specific given restraints.

-PREREQUISITE: Successful completion of Architectural Drawing I ASSESSMENTS UTILIZED: Projects, plans and drawings; structure models.
-SUMMER ASSIGNMENT: None HOMEWORK: Homework will be limited, as most work requires classroom tools and materials.
-COLLEGE ARCHITECTURAL DRAWING COURSE #: 609-5 CREDIT: 1 COURSE DESCRIPTION:
+PREREQUISITE: Successful completion of Architectural Drawing I

+ASSESSMENTS UTILIZED: Projects, plans and drawings; structure models.

+SUMMER ASSIGNMENT: None

+HOMEWORK: Homework will be limited, as most work requires classroom tools and materials.

+COLLEGE ARCHITECTURE C

+COURSE #: 609-5

+CREDIT: 1

+COURSE DESCRIPTION:

 Students will be introduced to methods of site analysis and research as it relates to spatial awareness, topography of land, and local governmental requirements.
 They will work on projects both individually and collaboratively.
 The focus of this course will be communication as it relates to professional practice.
 Project planning, presentation of design, and organization will be emphasized.
 Topics include: estimating funds, information resources, and management.
 Student's final project will involve basic civil engineering and planning as a residential builder.
 Students will be assigned a plot of land within a neighborhood that they must first pitch their ideas on, then build following local codes and to the expectations of surrounding land owners (their classmates).
 Each student will have an opportunity to develop a personal portfolio that can be used for professional or collegiate applications.
 PREREQUISITE: Successful completion of Architectural Drawing I & II ASSESSMENTS UTILIZED: Research projects, plans and drawings; structure models; peer presentation and review SUMMER ASSIGNMENT: None HOMEWORK: Homework will be limited, as most work requires classroom tools and materials.
+For more information refer to pages 15 and 16 of the Curriculum Guide.
 VIDEO PRODUCTION I COURSE #: 610 CREDIT: 1 COURSE DESCRIPTION: